mrwadams/mrwadams.github.io/docs/_posts/2022-12-14-proxmox-first-things.md

 tags: [proxmox,virtualisation]
 ---

-# The first things I do when installing Proxmox

 ## Background
 Like many home-labbers I'm a fan of using Proxmox as a bare-metal hypervisor and occassionally have a need to install it on a new host.
 The purpose of this post is to remind me of the steps that I normally go through immediately after installing Proxmox on a new host and before spinning up any guest VMs.